 Since students spend most of their day in school, teachers play a crucial role in preventing cyberbullying.
 Although it is difficult to detect and resolve, there are ways teachers can help.
 A study found that the best actions for teachers are to listen to students, follow up to see if the issue is resolved, and offer advice when asked.

 Teachers should build trust with students and make themselves readily available for children to communicate their problems or concerns.
 With carefully planned activities and discussions within the classroom, teachers can present themselves as resources and create safe zones to discuss cyberbullying.

 To report cyberbullying, useful information includes: details on what happened, when the bullying took place, what was said during the interaction, and how long the interaction lasted for.

-Educators should always notify school administration of any bullying incidents.
+Teachers should always notify school administration of any bullying incidents.
 The school will need to take serious action if the harassment is discriminatory (bullying based on race, sex, disability, religion, or sexual orientation).
 Cyberbullying must be reported to the police if the bullying consists of violent threats, hate crimes, stalking, criminal offenses, or child pornography.

-Cyberbullying Resources for the Classroom
+Cyberbullying Resources for Teachers

 The best solutions for cyberbullying are educating students about what it is and how to get help, or ending the problematic behavior as quickly as possible.
 The more interaction there is between the bully and the victim, the more the person who is bullying will gain satisfaction from their behavior and continue their harassment.